C. S. Radhadevi: Career

-Radhadevi started acting at the age of 13 in a play by T. N. Gopinathan Nair.
+Radhadevi started acting at the age of 13, by acting in a dance scene in the play Parivarthanam by T. N. Gopinathan Nair.
+She later acted in the lead role in the play Ballatha Pahayan directed by Bahadoor.
 Her father Sivasankara Pillai initially opposed her acting.

-In 1944, she acted as a child actress in the films Yachakamohini and Ambikapathy (Tamil).
-She also acted and danced in Yachakamohini.
+In 1944, at the age of 13, she made her film debut by singing and dancing to the song Murali Murali Nee Radha Manasahari with T. K. Balachandran in the movie Yachakamohini by Attar Parameswaran Pillai, but the movie has not been released.
+She also acted as a child actress in the Tamil film Ambikapathy.
 In 1948, she acted as the second heroine in the film Stree starring Thikkurissy Sukumaran Nair.
 Later she played the lead role in the play Ballatha Pahayan directed by actor Bahadur.
+Since her family didn't like her acting in movies, she couldn't continue acting.

 Radhadevi has been active in the field of playback singing since the early days of Malayalam cinema.
 Thirunayinarkurichi Madhavan Nair brought Radhadevi to playback singing.
 She first sang with Yesudas' father Augustine Joseph in a song by Dakshinamurthy in the 1950 film Nallathanka.
 She has sung in over thirty films in a span of 30 years.

 Radhadevi has been in the field of Malayalam radio broadcasting for seven decades.
 She started conducting musical programs in the Travancore radio station in 1942 and joined All India Radio in 1950 as an artist.
 While working in All India Radio, Radhadevi has entered the dubbing industry and has lent her voice in Malayalam, Tamil and Telugu films.

-As a dubbing artist, she first voiced for a child actress in the film Vanamala (1951) directed by G. Viswanath.
+As a dubbing artist, Radhadevi first voiced for a child actress in the film Vanamala (1951) directed by G. Viswanath.
 Her first dubbing for a heroine was in the film Jnanasundari (1961).
+She also dubbed to characters in Malayalam films such as Sita, Snapaka Yohannan, Bhaktakuchela, Kadal, and Ana Valarthiya Vanambadi.